Table Tennis Star Beats the World – But Not U.S. Sanctions

 “I followed the same protocol as all my previous trips to the United States using my Portuguese passport.
 When I was informed of the situation, I mobilized my entire team to obtain an emergency visa, but unfortunately, there was not enough time,” Calderano said in a statement.
 “It is frustrating to be left out of one of the most important competitions of the season for reasons beyond my control.”

-But the U.S. government automatically revokes the visa waiver privilege for anyone who has visited Cuba since it was placed on the State Department’s State Sponsors of Terrorism list (SSOT).
+But the U.S. government automatically revokes this visa waiver for anyone who has visited Cuba because the State Department lists the nation as a “State Sponsor of Terrorism” (SSOT).

 Previous